WaveDM: Wavelet-Based Diffusion Models for Image Restoration: Introduction

 \item An efficient conditional sampling strategy is found based on our experiments to reduce the number of sampling steps to around 5 without extra computation, while maintaining the restoration performance compared to other diffusion-based methods using 25 steps or more.

-\item Comprehensive experiments conducted on four restoration benchmark datasets verify that our WaveDM achieves state-of-the-art performance with the efficiency that is comparable to traditional one-pass methods and over $100\times$ faster than existing diffusion-based models.
+\item Comprehensive experiments conducted on twelve restoration benchmark datasets verify that our WaveDM achieves state-of-the-art performance with the efficiency that is comparable to traditional one-pass methods and over $100\times$ faster than existing diffusion-based models.

 \end{itemize}